NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Implementation and operational Notes {#implementationnotes}

-Although any valid domain name can be used for the catalog name $CATZ, a catalog producer MUST NOT use names that are not under the control of the catalog producer.
+Although any valid domain name can be used for the catalog name $CATZ, a catalog producer MUST NOT use names that are not under the control of the catalog producer (with the exception of reserved names).
 It is
 RECOMMENDED to use either a domain name owned by the catalog producer, or to use a name under a suitable name such as "invalid." [@!RFC6761].

-Catalog zones on secondary nameservers would have to be set up manually, perhaps as static configuration, similar to how ordinary DNS zones are configured when catalog zones or another automatic configuration mechanism is not in place.
+Catalog zones on secondary nameservers would have to be set up manually, perhaps as static configuration, similar to how ordinary DNS zones are configured when catalog zones or another automatic configuration mechanism are not in place.
 The secondary additionally needs to be configured as a catalog consumer for the catalog zone to enable processing of the member zones in the catalog, such as automatic synchronization of the member zones for secondary service.

 Operators of catalog consumers should note that secondary name servers may